Phoenix Prenuptial Agreement Lawyer

 - Premarital agreements can be entered into between two people who are planning on becoming married.

 - Premarital agreements are also sometimes referred to as prenuptial agreements and antenuptial agreements.

-Not everyone needs a premarital agreement.
+Not everyone needs a prenuptial agreement.
 Sometimes, applicable community property laws are consistent with a person’s desires regarding the marriage.
 For example, community property laws can protect a person’s pre-marriage property to a certain degree without such agreement.
 However, there are many claims that can be made in a divorce, which the parties did not intend at the time of marriage.
 A good family law attorney will advise you whether a premarital agreement makes sense for you.
-Consulting with an attorney who is experienced in drafting and litigating premarital agreements may save you a great deal of heartache and expense in the future.
+Consulting with a Phoenix prenuptial agreement lawyer who is experienced in drafting and litigating premarital agreements may save you a great deal of heartache and expense in the future.

 Types of Premarital Agreements

 Parties are lawfully entitled to enter into prenuptial agreements regarding property interests, income, expenses, spousal maintenance, what happens to their property upon their death, and any other terms that are not “unconscionable,” in violation of public policy, or would constitute a crime.
 Premarital agreement term regarding future child custody and child support are not enforceable.